Waldino Aguirre: Career

 In 1947 Aguirre was sold to Racing Club for m$n 80,000; Thus Racing added to their own squad a player that had scored many goals against them.
 Despite the great expectations, Aguirre only scored 6 goals during his tenure in Racing.
 Thus, in 1948 he was transferred to Club Atlético Huracán, as part of a trade that included other four players being transferred to the club.
 In Huracán, Aguirre scored 8 goals in 18 games, a low mark considering his numbers with Rosario Central.

 In the half of 1949, Aguirre returned to Rosario Central.
 During this year there was one of the most remembered moments in his career.
 In a derby against Newell's Old Boys, his team was losing and the Torito received insults from its rival's supporters; nevertheless, Central force a tie after a great play of Aguirre, with a goal celebration that included going to the women's grandstand, pulling down his pants and taking his testicles.
 He would be arrested for such misconduct.
 He scored a total of 3 goals in the championship.

 Already in the decline of his career, he remained in the team when Rosario Central was relegated in 1950, contributing with 1 goal in 5 games to the return to the first division one year later.
 During that year he had a brief tenure on Mariscal Sucre of Peru, a club that introduced a team entirely formed by foreign players to attract fans, but the results were not as expected.

 Aguirre's character and personality (including some provocations to rivals) made him to be one of the most beloved players by Rosario Central's fans.
 His personal duels with Newell's player Ángel Perucca were also regarded by the supporters.
 Due to his style of play and high goal accuracy, Aguirre was admired and idolised by a young Ernesto Guevara and writer Osvaldo Bayer.
 He was the referent of the club during the decade of 1940 next to the great captain Alfredo Fógel.

-Aguirre remains as one of the all-time topscorers for Rosario Central, with a total of 98 goals, 61 in the first division, 33 in the second category and four in national cups.
+Aguirre remains as one of the all-time top scorers for Rosario Central, with a total of 98 goals, 61 in the first division, 33 in the second category and four in national cups.